-An important part of making your presentation to executives appealing is having well-designed slides with a coherent visual identity.
-Unless you're confident about your graphic design skills, consider getting a premade template.
+An important part of making your management presentation appealing is having well-designed slides with a coherent visual identity.
+Unless you're confident about your graphic design skills, consider getting a premade management presentation sample or template.
 This will save time on the design elements of your presentation.
 You can have the confidence that it'll look great.
+Pamela Hilliard Owens advises:

 When preparing your presentation slides, pay attention to the words you use, and how you use them.
 Avoid unnecessary jargon—when people don't understand it, that's a major turnoff.
 And keep slide text short and focused on the essentials.
 That gives people time to read it and avoids an off-putting wall of text.

 Here's an example, using the Sepi business PowerPoint theme.
 On the first slide, there's a chunk of text, which most people will find hard to read.

 The second slide is better, extracting the key points and putting them in bullet point form.

 It's worth repeating that it pays to keep executive presentations short and focused.
 Don't make the mistake of creating a presentation that fills your whole time slot.
 If there's one thing you can count on, it's interruptions from your audience.

 Allow for that in advance by making your presentation shorter than the allotted time.
 Plan for questions and interruptions.
 For time-crunched execs, a presentation that finishes early while still providing value is a bonus.

 That said, you don't want to finish so early they feel short-changed.
 Amma Marfo recalls learning a lesson about presentation timing: